axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

   <p>&ldquo;<em>&hellip; life flows onward, and the conditiions of life and people&rsquo;s view change</em>&rdquo;</p>
   <p id="_signature">Leo Tolstoy, <em>The Slavery of Our Times</em></p>
  </div>
  <p>Tolstoy figured out that there would be many ways of doing things.
-In the case of the Radcal system, what you put on top of the Foundation is up to the many ways of doing things.</p>
+In the case of the Radical system, what you put on top of the Foundation is up to the many ways of doing things.</p>